On the left, an overhead shot of a handmade mug with a fresh teabag bleeding out into the water

 On the right, an almost thirteen year old kid peeks through a hole in a disposable napkin, their mouth open with tongue hanging out below a tear in the paper

-Ceramics, crystals grown on home-spun silk, 12 x 8 x 8 in
+Ceramics, crystals grown on home-spun silk,

 Image by Vivian Marie Doering.
 Courtesy of Catalyst Contemporary.